Approximating spaces of Nagata dimension zero by weighted trees: Approximating spaces of Nagata dimension zero by weighted trees

 \section{Approximating spaces of Nagata dimension zero by weighted trees}

 In this section we prove Theorem~\ref{thm:main1} and its corollaries.
-We begin with an example showing that in general Theorem~\ref{thm:main1} is not valid if one requires that \(Y\) is \(8c\)-bilipschitz equivalent to \(X\). \begin{example} Let \(X=\Z_p\) denote the \(p\)-adic integers for some prime number \(p\).
+We begin with an example showing that in general Theorem~\ref{thm:main1} is not valid if one requires that the weighted tree is \(8c\)-bilipschitz equivalent to \(X\). \begin{example} Let \(X=\Z_p\) denote the \(p\)-adic integers for some prime number \(p\).
 In what follows, we show that there is no weighted tree \(Y\) such that \(X\) and \(Y\) are bilipschitz equivalent.
 By Proposition~\ref{prop:optimalWeights}, it suffices to show that there is no tree \(T=(X,E)\) such that \(T[X]\) and \(X\) are bilipschitz equivalent.
 To this end, let \(T=(X,E)\) be any tree.
 There is a point \(x\in X\), such that the neighborhood

 of \(x\) in \(T\) contains uncountably many points.
-Indeed, if this is not the case, then \(X\) admits a surjection from a set consisting of finite strings over a countable alphabet.
-But this is not possible, since \(X\) is uncountable.
+Indeed if this is not the case, then \(X\) is the countable union of countable sets.
+But this is not possible, since X is uncountable.